tintinrevient/data-lineage-agent-example/README.md

 > [!IMPORTANT]
 > The infrastructure of the local dev environment includes the Oracle database and DuckDB to mimic the goal to `extract the transformation logic from one database and write them down in dbt for future migration` as an example.
 >
 > In production, you don't need these databases.
-You only need MCP servers.
+You only need MCP servers with dbt-core to persist only the transformation logic.

 ## Table of contents